 Best-selling author of British native shamanism, Elen also writes paranormal mystery-suspense novels.
 She’s a wilderness woman, born on Dartmoor and grew up on Exmoor in a family who had practiced the old British magic for hundreds of years.
 She’s a quirky, unconventional person with an intensely strong connection to nature, a wilderness woman deeply into ecology and the environment.
 Elen is also active on Twitter and Facebook fighting for wildlife and rewilding as well as for real compassion in politics.

-She’s been writing professionally for the Moon Books imprint of John Hunt Publishing since 2011 and currently has 6 books with them, 3 of which are best-sellers.
-Her new book, Numerology, comes out later in 2018 and she’s under contract to finish Conversations with Witches in 2019.
+She’s been writing professionally for the Moon Books imprint of John Hunt Publishing since 2011, and currently has 8 books with them, 3 of which are best-sellers.
 Moon Books also published her second novel, Moon Song.
 Before taking up her writing career, Elen spent 20 years working for the Ministry of Defence as systems analyst and project manager.
 Then, when she became crippled with rheumatoid arthritis and osteoporosis, she retired from the MOD to become a Transpersonal Psychotherapist.
 In 1999 she couldn't stand living in London any longer so ran away to the dark, still depths of Wales.
 The need to write was eating her up.

 Her 20 years as a practicing Transpersonal psychotherapist gives her a deep understanding of how people tick, so her characters are rounded and believable.
 When she’s not writing you might find her walking and wild-camping in the Highlands of Scotland, the Welsh mountains, Exmoor, Dartmoor, Brittany or the Pyrenees.
 She’s knows them all intimately so they add colour and realism to the story settings.